spooozy/pet-phone-book/docs/ARCHITECTURE.md

         -   The logic layer performs a `SELECT id, name` operation over the DB with a `WHERE` clause to find matches (e.g., using `LIKE '%searchQuery%'`).
         -   The results are sorted alphabetically and returned as an array of `ContactShortDescription` objects.
         -   The UI layer updates the contact list on the screen to show only the filtered results.
--   Description of the data flow for the use case: a user can edit/update info about stored contact and save the changes (follow dashed magenta line)
+-   Description of the data flow for the use case: a user can edit/update info about stored contact and save the changes (follow dashed magenta line):
     -   pre-requisites: User is on the "Edit contact" screen.
     -   action (trigger): User modifies the form fields and presses the “Save Contact” button.
     -   result: